curran68/mongo-mex/README.md

 11. JQuery
 12. Werkzeug

-Fonts used in this site are from Google Fonts, i have used Two different ones
+Fonts used in this site are from Google Fonts, i have used Two different ones (Joti One and Albert Sans).

 ### Installation